Military engineering: Modern era

 The need to defeat the German defensive positions of the "Atlantic wall" as part of the amphibious landings in Normandy in 1944 led to the development of specialist combat engineer vehicles.
 These, collectively known as Hobart's Funnies, included a specific vehicle to carry combat engineers, the Churchill AVRE.
-These and other dedicated assault vehicles were organised into the specialised 79th Armoured Division and deployed during Operation Overlord – 'D-Day'.
+These and other dedicated assault vehicles were organized into the specialized 79th Armoured Division and deployed during Operation Overlord – 'D-Day'.

-Other significant military engineering projects of World War II include Mulberry harbour and Operation Pluto.
+Other significant military engineering projects of World War II include the Mulberry harbours and Operation Pluto.

 Modern military engineering still retains the Roman role of building field fortifications, road paving and breaching terrain obstacles.
 A notable military engineering task was, for example, breaching the Suez Canal during the Yom Kippur War.

 Education

 Military engineers can come from a variety of engineering programs.
 They may be graduates of mechanical, electrical, civil, or industrial engineering.

 Military engineers may study in a military school or program, or graduate from a traditional university or college with an Bachelors of Science or Masters of Science engineering degree and take on work under the military directly or private military contractors.

 The original colleges for military engineers were the Royal Military Academy Woolwich and the East India Company Seminary at Addiscombe.
 These courses were based on theory and practice in an academic environment, an early framework of modern engineering education.
 In Great Britain and India, engineering education was under the management of officers from the Royal Engineers and Indian Army.
 In India, the college branch of civil engineering supplied civil engineers for the Indian Public Works Department, although a civilian organization, they relied on military engineers until 1947.